seanmcquaid/MealSleuth/README.md

     * Screenshots

 ## Description
-This project is a front-end only application designed to search for certain restaurants based on user input for location and price range.
+MealSleuth is a front-end only application designed to search for certain restaurants based on user input for location and price range.
 The application returns a result that matches the user's input and renders it within the browser.
 The user can then get directions to the resulting location via Google Maps.

 ### Features
 * Finds results using location and price range as criteria